You are here

 2. Don’t attack them

-It is important to approach your underperforming staff member carefully, if they are underperforming, then they might have personal issues going on behind the scenes.
+It is important to approach your underperforming staff member carefully, they might have personal issues going on behind the scenes.
 Similarly, if a staff member continually underperforms, they could be unengaged with their role, or are struggling with the work they are doing in general.
 It is important to go into the discussion with a calm, and neutral attitude.
 This will encourage your team member to open up to you about why they aren’t performing at work.

 3. Discussing performance

 If you are planning on pulling your team member into a meeting room to discuss their performance, offer them the chance to prepare themselves.
 Send them an email to let them know that you are planning to discuss their work.
 They will come into the discussion with a level head, and will be able to offer real solutions to the problems you are facing.
 If you catch them off guard and they may feel as though they were unable to express themselves and may end up becoming frustrated.

 An employee might not know why they are underperforming, or they may not know they are underperforming at all.
 Offer them examples of when they have underperformed, and solutions as to how you think they can improve.
 If you open this up for discussion, it will allow your team member to voice how they feel they would be better motivated at work.

 If your team members believe they have no future within your business, then they may begin to be demotivated.
 This is crucial to business productivity and can directly affect the bottom line.
 Offering your team members individual and comprehensive career development plans will kick-start them into feeling motivated at work.
 Where you can, offer a clear career progression plan, and give more responsibility where it is deserved within your team.